kedare/kedare-blog/content/blog/chromeos-for-developers.md

 - Android applications: You can install any Android application on your ChromeOS, I use this for Google Keep or Spotify for example.
 - Linux applications: You have a Linux VM available in Crostini that allows you to have full access and install what you want (I talk about it now)

-As ChromeOS top priority is security, each of those subsystem is isolated from each others.
+As ChromeOS top priority is security, each of those subsystem is sandboxed from each others, it's even more true for the Linux mode as you get 2 levels of isolation (LXD and KVM)

 In this article I will talk about the the third one as this is the one interesting in our case.